 “Thirty years ago, the world went mad.
 Today, it continues to fall apart.”

 The year is 2061.
-The Golden Age ended in the fires of The Collapse.
-The world came to a dire precipice and individuals and institutions are still picking up the pieces, still walking the precarious tightrope of a world-shaking paradigm shift.
+The Golden Age of empowered heroes ended in the cataclysmic fires of The Collapse.
+Costumed demigods brought the world to a dire precipice and individuals and institutions are still picking up the pieces, still walking the precarious tightrope of a world-shaking paradigm shift.

 Not all apocalypses are cataclysmic.
 And some say apocalypses never merely end.

 Not All Heroes began on August 29 2017.
-Updates Tuesdays weekly.
-Comments and feedback are encouraged!
+It updated Tuesday and Friday mornings (AEST) weekly.
+Comments and feedback are (still) encouraged!